rajsite/vireo-node-eightball/README.md

 [`https://vireo-node-eightball.glitch.me/eightball`](https://vireo-node-eightball.glitch.me/eightball)

-Note: Here we ignore the query string parameter named input as we know the WebVI itself will ignore it as well.

-To create the required GET request we can paste the URL in the browser URL bar and hit enter.
-For methods other than GET

-When you visit the page you should see a randomly generated result similar to the following:
+When you visit the url in a browser you should see a randomly generated result similar to the following:

 ```json
 {"output":"It is certain"}
 ```

+Note: Here we ignore the query string parameter named input as we know the WebVI itself will ignore it as well.

+Note: For a simple GET request like this example we can test the url by visting it in the browser.
+For more complex requests, such as requests requiring custom headers or HTTP Methods other than GET, a tool such as [Postman](https://www.getpostman.com/) may be used to test.